modelica/newsletter/_2022-01/LetterFromTheBoard.md

 for a hybrid conference by adding one or half a day on-site workshop/tutorials before the conference at Sophia University in Tokyo, Japan.
 More information will follow soon.

-The Modelica Association is planning to release a [Compliance and anti trust statement](https://github.com/modelica/MA-Bylaws/pull/7/files/85143d4ec67c3ae3ce50300897d9c052cab94545)
+The Modelica Association is planning to vote on a [Compliance and anti trust statement](https://github.com/modelica/MA-Bylaws/pull/7/files/85143d4ec67c3ae3ce50300897d9c052cab94545)
 (based on corresponding guidelines in the ISO standards development process ) at the Annual Modelica Association meeting on May 10, 2022.
 Feel free to inspect and comment the [pull request #7](https://github.com/modelica/MA-Bylaws/pull/7).